What are cookies?

 These cookies enable us and third-party services to collect aggregated data for statistical purposes on how our visitors use the Website.
 These cookies do not contain personal information such as names and email addresses and are used to help us improve your user experience of the Website.

-Advertising cookies allow us and third parties serve relevant ads to you more effectively and help us collect aggregated audit data, research, and performance reporting for advertisers.
+Advertising cookies allow us and third parties to serve relevant ads to you more effectively and help us collect aggregated audit data, research, and performance reporting for advertisers.
 They also enable us to understand and improve the delivery of ads to you and know when certain ads have been shown to you.

 Your web browser may request advertisements directly from ad network servers, these networks can view, edit, or set their own cookies, just as if you had requested a web page from their website.